ClickHouse/clickhouse-docs/docs/en/whats-new/cloud-capabilities.md

 For the most part, the DDL syntax of ClickHouse Cloud should match what is available in self-managed installs.
 A few notable exceptions:
   - Support for `CREATE AS SELECT`, which is currently not available.
 As a workaround, we suggest using `CREATE ...
 EMPTY ...
 AS SELECT` and then inserting into that table (see [this blog](https://clickhouse.com/blog/getting-data-into-clickhouse-part-1) for an example).
   - Some experimental syntax may be disabled, for instance, `ALTER TABLE … MODIFY QUERY` statement.
-  - Some introspection functionality may be disabled for security purposes, for example, `addressToLine`, `uptime`, `tcpPort` SQL functions.
+  - Some introspection functionality may be disabled for security purposes, for example, the `addressToLine` SQL function.

 ### Database and table engines
 ClickHouse Cloud provides a highly-available, replicated service by default.
 As a result, the database engine is Replicated and the following table engines are supported: